IQSS/dataverse/doc/sphinx-guides/source/developers/troubleshooting.rst

 - Delete: ``./asadmin delete-javamail-resource mail/MyMailSession``
 - Create (remove brackets and replace the variables inside): ``./asadmin create-javamail-resource --mailhost [smtp.gmail.com] --mailuser [test\@test\.com] --fromaddress [test\@test\.com] --property mail.smtp.auth=[true]:mail.smtp.password=[password]:mail.smtp.port=[465]:mail.smtp.socketFactory.port=[465]:mail.smtp.socketFactory.fallback=[false]:mail.smtp.socketFactory.class=[javax.net.ssl.SSLSocketFactory] mail/notifyMailSession``

-These properties can be tailored to your own preferred mail service, but if all else fails these settings work fine with Dataverse software development environments for your localhost.
+These properties can be tailored to your own preferred mail service, but if all else fails these settings work fine with Dataverse Software development environments for your localhost.

 + If you're seeing a "Relay access denied" error in your app server logs when the Dataverse installation attempts to send an email, double check your user/password credentials for the Mail Host you're using.
 + If you're seeing a "Connection refused" / similar error upon email sending, try another port.